mozafari/cliffguard/README.txt

 * List of Tools
 ********************************************

-CliffGuard comes with a number oftools.
+CliffGuard comes with a number of tools.
 The current documentation describes the following ones:

 * CliffGuard Designer: The core engine that can find a robust design for any database management system.
 The produced physical design is guaranteed to be robust (i.e., stay optimal) against future changes of workload as long as the future workload remains within a user-specified range of the original workload.